HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/roles.md

 ## VoltMX developer

 This role develops applications leveraging Domino REST API Endpoints, VoltMX services with the VoltMX Iris IDE.
-Needs to be able to read data from a Domino REST API scope, so minimum access is `Reader`.
-When the application wants to update data in Notes, higher access will be required.
+When the application wants to update data in Notes or create a schema in your database, you need to have a _Designer_ or higher access role.
+When you're accessing only the `KeepConfig.nsf` to read data in Domino REST API, you need to have a minimum of a `Reader` role.

 You are not limited to Domino and VoltMX specific roles.
 Classical development is possible too!